jinetty/pyfetch/README.md

 # Installation
 * Clone the repo
-* Type `pip install distro colorama psutil` to install the dependencies (for windows its only `pip install colorama distro`) (but for gentoo its `pip install distro colorama psutil --user`)
+* Type `pip install distro colorama psutil` to install the dependencies (for windows its only `pip install colorama distro` but for gentoo its `pip install distro colorama psutil --user`)
 * Type `make install` as root
 * Enjoy!
 Note: If you're using Arch Linux, there is a [AUR Package](https://aur.archlinux.org/packages/pyfetch-git/) for it.

 # Credits
-* Yellowsink for showing me that argparser is garbage & replacing argparser with doing it manually
+* Yellowsink